 The Internet Archive was founded to build an Internet library.
 Its purposes include offering permanent access for researchers, historians, scholars, people with disabilities, and the general public to historical collections that exist in digital format.

 A digital collection of over 59,000 e-books in the Public Domain.
 Free to use, download, and read.

 Read information, statistics, background, and data about pay on various occupations.

 Articles on teaching and research at the college level.

-Lynda.com for students (use York network account to log in)
+LinkedIn Learning for students (Formerly known as Lynda.com.
+Use York network account to log in)

 Tutorial videos on a diverse range of applications including Adobe Creative Suite and Office 365 suite such as Word, Excel, PowerPoint, OneNote, SPSS, EndNote, etc. Content covers a wide range of subjects including "soft skills", coding, leadership development, business writing, and creativity.

 Useful for any literature classes!
 Includes information on theoretical and analytical terms throughout history, "such as feminism, and schools of American poetry, Spanish verse forms, life writing, and crime fiction ...
 It includes extensive coverage of traditional drama, versification, rhetoric, and literary history, as well as updated and extended advice on recommended further reading and a pronunciation guide to more than 200 terms."